meighanv/08-C-Programming/16_Data_Structures/Structure/Structure_labs.md

 The program should allow a second name to be entered and output all the numbers corresponding to the name, and optionally output all the names with their corresponding numbers.

+5. Write a program to compute the weekly pay for 10 machine shop workers with a 6 character ID, a 20 character name, the hours worked, and the hourly rate of pay.
+Compute the gross pay with 25% deductions from the gross pay for the net pay.
+Output the ID, name, hours worked, hourly rate of pay, gross pay, deductions, and net pay.
+The overtime pay rate over 40 hours is 1.5 times the hourly rate of pay.
+Organize the data by employee.